 - by far the most accurate.
 If you do not require a full blood test under medical supervision, you may prefer a blood ketone meter.
 This requires you to do a finger prick test using ketone test strips.
 I order my ketone strips through David Jones Pharmacy.

 - available from the pharmacy.
 Not as accurate as a blood test.
 This method is less reliable if you have been in ketosis for a long period of time.
 These are available through Elite Health Supplements.

 - you can purchase a keto breath tester; however, this is not a reliable method.

 Besides actually testing for ketosis you may experience other symptoms which will indicate you are in ketosis.

 You may feel thirsty and have a metallic taste in your mouth.
 Your mental clarity will improve.
-You will have a long lasting energy and your hunger and craving will have disappeared.
+You will have long-lasting energy and your hunger and craving will have disappeared.